Housing market fires on 3 cylinders: Toronto, Hamilton, even Vancouver

 Valeant tumbles

-Shares of Valeant Pharmaceuticals International Inc. are tumbling fast in premarket action after activist Bill Ackman and his Pershing Square Capital Management pulled out of the Canadian drug company.
+Shares of Valeant Pharmaceuticals International Inc. are tumbling fast after activist Bill Ackman and his Pershing Square Capital Management pulled out of the Canadian drug company.

-The shares were down 12.5 per cent with a few hours yet to go before the New York open.

 Mr. Ackman had been a defender of the embattled pharmaceutical business, and Bloomberg estimates his company may have lost $2.8-billion (U.S.) on its exit.